 As companies gather colossal amounts of data from various business operations, it becomes challenging to store and organize data in database servers for making data-driven decisions.
 In order to make effective business decisions, companies have to trace the common relationships that exist between their Customers and Products.
 There are various processes for identifying connections between data entities and attributes.
 One such approach is using Data Model Schemas, which organize the elements and attributes of data to map out their underlying connections and relationships.

-In this article, you will learn about Data Model Schemas and the best Data Model Schemas in 2022.
+In this article, you will learn about Data Model Schemas and the best Data Model Schemas.

 What are Data Model Schemas?

 A Data Model Schema defines how data points are organized and connected within a Relational Database, including logical constraints like table names, fields, data types, and the relationships between these entities.
 In other words, a Data Model Schema is the “blueprint” of a database that describes how data can be related to other Tables or Data Models.
 Data Model Schemas are commonly used to communicate the architecture of a database using visual representations, and they serve as the foundation for an organization’s Data Management practice.

 Hevo Data, a Fully-managed Data Pipeline platform, can help you automate, simplify & enrich your data replication process in a few clicks.
 With Hevo’s wide variety of connectors and blazing-fast Data Pipelines, you can extract & load data from 100+ Data Sources(including 40+ free data sources) straight into your Data Warehouse or any Databases.
 To further streamline and prepare your data for analysis, you can process and enrich raw granular data using Hevo’s robust & built-in Transformation Layer without writing a single line of code!

 Hevo is the fastest, easiest, and most reliable data replication platform that will save your engineering bandwidth and time multifold.
 Try our 14-day full access free trial to experience an entirely automated hassle-free Data Replication!